atlan-antillia/Detector2/README.md

 detectron2>python Detector2\InstanceSegmentation.py input_image_file  output_image_dir [optional_filters]
 </pre>
 <br>
- In instanceSegmentation, the above command will save the detected objects information as a csv file in the following format.<br>
+ In instance-segmentation, the above command will generate the detected objects information, and save it as a csv file in the following format.<br>
 <pre>
 id, class,      score, x,   y, width, height
 --------------------------------------------